markusa4/satsuma/README.md

 by Markus Anders

 ## Related Software
-The tool is built on the practical graph isomorphism solver [dejavu](www.automorphisms.org).
+The tool is built on top of the practical graph isomorphism solver [dejavu](https://www.automorphisms.org).
 Many of the implemented procedures are descended from the symmetry breaking tool [BreakID](https://bitbucket.org/krr/breakid/).